LoyolaChicagoCS/gradhandbook/source/general.rst

 Bulletin Boards and Key Web Resources
 --------------------------------------

 The bulletin board outside the CS department on the 5th floor of Water Tower Campus features information regarding the graduate programs—e.g., calls for papers, job offerings, fellowship opportunities.
-The board in the English main office has departmental notices.
+The board in the department's main office has departmental notices.

 You are also encouraged to keep abreast of the following departmental web resources: